 This is sure to save on your décor items by giving your cat a place to work her claws and stretch.
-7 Ruby Road will also give you a 30-day money back guarantee!
+Thundesk will also give you a 30-day money back guarantee!

 Features and Benefits: The tall surface accommodates vertical scratching and stretching.
 As it mounts to a wall, the sturdiness factor is unbeatable.
-Adhesive stainless steel hooks are included.
-Installation is easy.
-The base construction is premium pressed cardboard to make it dense and strong durability.
+Comes with 2 screws for wall mounting purposes and 4 rubber feet to avoid skidding in case you will put it on the floor.